Sashafirce/Hyggeland-project-Data-analysis/README.md

     - Pricing elasticity and segmentation were used to uncover patterns in behaviour.

-    - Chose Seaborn for static insights and Plotly for stakeholder-friendly interactivity.
+    - Choose Seaborn for static insights and Plotly for stakeholder-friendly interactivity.

 ## **Mapping Business Requirements to Data Visualisations**